 Eat Cleaner, See Better – Good Food for Eyesight Improvement

 Much like a machine that experiences wear and tear over time, the human body undergoes a natural decline in efficiency as we age.
-Our eyes are no exception to this rule and decline in its functionality.
+Our eyes are no exception to this rule and therefore need an eyesight improvement diet.

 However, our eye health is also majorly impacted by our lifestyle choices and dietary patterns.